-An historian, author, and broadcaster, Dr Suzannah Lipscomb is Professor of History at the University of Roehampton and a fellow of the Royal Historical Society.
+An historian, author, and broadcaster, Professor Suzannah Lipscomb is Professor of History at the University of Roehampton and a fellow of the Royal Historical Society.
 She received her DPhil in History from Balliol College, Oxford.
 She has worked as a research curator at Hampton Court Palace and has also presented many historical documentaries on the BBC, ITV, Channel Five, and National Geographic, including Elizabeth I, and the three-part Bloody Tales Of The Tower.
 She is the author and editor of several books, including A Visitor's Companion To Tudor England.

 Tour Hampton Court Palace with Professor Suzannah Lipscomb

 For up-to-date information on travel and COVID-19, click here.